2.1 Application process

 - Ministry of Transportation: where there has been a history of vehicle ownership or changes in address

-- Family Responsibility Office: spousal support payment information
+- Family Responsibility Office: where there is spousal support payment information

-Wherever possible, appointments should be scheduled to allow for a written determination of eligibility, as well as the issuance of assistance to an eligible applicant, within four working days from the point of initial contact.
+A written determination of eligibility, as well as the issuance of assistance to an eligible applicant, should be completed within four working days from the point of initial contact, where an applicant has provided all of the required information for staff to make an eligibility decision.

-Administrators also have the flexibility to schedule an intake appointment for an applicant who may be eligible for assistance within the next ten working days, such circumstances may include:
+There may be circumstances where an application cannot be completed within four working days.
+Administrators have the flexibility to complete an application for an applicant who may be eligible for assistance within the next ten working days, such circumstances may include:

 - leaving a hospital or institution such as a long-term care facility